bluescan/tacentview/docs/cli.md

         images.
 If both are set and their product is less than the number of input images, not all imput images will be in the contact sheet.
   rows: The number of rows.
 Behaves similarly to cols above.
+  fill: If empty pages are needed they are filled with this colour.
+Specify the
+        colour using a hexadecimal in the form #RRGGBBAA, a single integer spread to the RGBA channels, or a predefined name: black, white, grey, red, green, blue, yellow, cyan, magenta, or trans* (transparent black).
   sdir: The sub-directory, relative to the current directory, to place the
         contact-sheet image in.
 If the sub-directory does not exist, it is created for you.
 Defaults to a directory called Contact*.